SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

-  - It can be really convenient to have two or more terminal with a ssh session to your Vagrant VM.
-With multiple session you can keep your connection to `ha` container alive during you start your backend nodes.
+  - It can be really convenient to have two or more terminals open in parallel with a ssh session to your Vagrant VM.
+With multiple sessions you can keep your connection to `ha` container alive while you start your backend nodes.

     To open another ssh session to Vagrant, simply run `vagrant ssh` in the root directory of your repository from another terminal tab/window.

-And quit the container with `exit`.
+After you have inspected the generated file quit the container with `exit`.

 Now, do the same for `s1` and `s2` and retrieve the `haproxy.cfg` file.